Westwood Academy Approach to Homework.

 The different types of homework tasks set might be: –

-- Reading practise, to consolidate and progress skills needed to access the rest of the curriculum;
+- Reading: to consolidate and progress skills needed to access the rest of the curriculum;

-- Numeracy practise, to consolidate skills and commit knowledge to long-term memory.
+- Numeracy: to consolidate skills and commit knowledge to long-term memory.

-- Spelling practise, to consolidate skills and commit knowledge to long-term memory.
+- Spelling: to consolidate skills and commit knowledge to long-term memory.

-- Where not completed in class, completing unfinished work.
+- Where not completed in class, completing unfinished learning.

 - Transitionary preparation activities for end of key stage tests, to support pupils to understand the format in advance of the actual tests.